ConductorOne/baton-salesforce/README.md

   help               Help about any command

 Flags:
-      --client-id string          The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string      The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string               The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")
+      --access-token string       Access token used to connect to the Salesforce REST API ($BATON_ACCESS_TOKEN) --client-id string          The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string      The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string               The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")